lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

 ## Install Packages in R

-By default, user-installed packages are saved in the users home in a subfolder depending on the architecture (x86 or PowerPC).
+By default, user-installed packages are saved in the users home in a folder depending on the architecture (x86 or PowerPC).
 Therefore the packages should be installed using interactive jobs on the compute node: